-College Student for a Day: TCU students pair up with a high school students as they experience a day in the life of a college student.
+College Insider: TCU students pair up with a high school students as they experience a day in the life of a college student.

 G-Force/Go Center: Mentors assist high school students through the college search and application process at local high schools.

 Habitat for Humanity: A “Hand Up” technique to end homelessness.
 Members participate in local and national builds.

 Honor College Community Service (HCCS): Connects Honors students to meaningful service opportunities in the Fort Worth community.
 We know that getting involved in community service can be somewhat intimidating, and our goal is to help honors students get plugged in!
 We do four events a semester.